-By making a legacy gift to Ploughshares Fund in your will or trust, you can help eliminate one of the greatest risks to our planet, and leave a legacy of a more secure, nuclear-free world for future generations.
-Join our Nuclear-Free Legacy Society and ensure that your commitment continues until our shared vision becomes a reality.
+By joining the Ploughshares Fund Nuclear-Free Legacy Society you can help eliminate one of the greatest risks to our planet and leave a legacy of a more secure world for future generations.

-- Request more information or a personal consultation
+Request more information or a personal legacy gift consultation

 Simple Gifts in Your Will or Living Trust

 The most common legacy gift people make to support the work of Ploughshares Fund is a gift in their will or living trust, also known as a charitable bequest.
 There is no need to write a check now and your assets remain entirely under your control during your lifetime.
 To make a charitable bequest, consider adding the following language to your will or living trust:

 "I give devise and bequeath to Ploughshares Fund (tax I.D. # 94-2764520), located in San Francisco, California, [ _____ % of my estate, or description of specific asset including location, or $_____ dollars] for its general use [or the following specific purpose: __________________________________].”

 Charitable gift annuities provide donors with guaranteed fixed payments for life and an immediate income tax deduction, while allowing them to make a significant gift to a mission they care about.

 Gift annuities are easy to establish and can be funded with a minimum gift of cash or stock of $25,000.
 The annuity rate is based on your age at the time the annuity is established.
 Typically, you must be at least 60 years of age when payments begin.
 Gift annuities can provide lifetime payments to one or two people.

 Sample single life annuity rates for one person (Rates differ for annuities for two people):